Pomax/node-flickrapi/README.md

 prompt: oauth_verifier: []
 ```

-This will open a browser that allows you to consent to the app
+Once the app reaches this point it open a browser, allowing you to
-accessing your most private of private parts.
-On Flickr.
-If you
+consent to the app accessing your most private of private parts.
+On
-do, you'll get an authorisation code that you need to pass so that
+Flickr, at least.
+If you agree to authorize it, you will get an
-the flickrapi can negotiate access tokens with Flickr.
-Doing so
+authorisation code that you need to pass so that the flickrapi can
-continues the program:
+negotiate access tokens with Flickr.
+Doing so continues the program:

 ```
 $> node app